Two stars, read February 2015.

 A few things I didn’t like about the book, besides the unnecessary and contrived drama of nearly every sentence:

 The name Bay, because it took me until at least the halfway point to stop picturing Beyonce each time I saw her name.
 Not SAA’s fault, if you want to be fair.
 But a factor nonetheless.

-Bay’s obsession with Romeo and Juliet (which, thankfully, you at least find out—near the end—is not exclusive to R&J, that’s just how she reads things).
+Bay’s obsession with Romeo and Juliet (which, thankfully, you at least find out is not exclusive to R&J, that’s just how she reads things).
 One hundred percent SAA’s fault.

 The actual whole Romeo and Juliet storyline, featuring teenagers, as it always does because people WILL insist on having teenagers Fall in Love while they are teenagers.
 The worst part is that this also included elements of “imprinting” like unto Twilight, which was also something I despised when I read it.

 Sydney wanting to “give” her husband a son.
 What does the sound of vomiting look like written out?
 Just insert it here for me.